alfonsog714/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client-side routing gives more of an app-feeling, with little to no load time in between pages; however, there is a heavy initial load when first starting up the application.

+Server-side routing is when the client is sent an entire html file whenever they navigate to another page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+.post - Creating a new item in the database, or "Create" for the C in CRUD.
+.get - The initial fetch, or "Read" for the R in CRUD.
+.put - Updating an already existing item in the database, or "Update" for the U in CRUD.
+.delete - Deleting something in the database, or "Delete" for the D in CRUD.

 - [ ] Mention three tools we can use to make AJAX requests.

+I'm not actually entirely sure about this one.
+The tools I can recall we used for making AJAX requests are the fetch api and the axios library.

 ## Project Set Up